 The Department of Small Business Services worked with TESA to provide content for a series of interactive workshops and trainings for a targeted segment of the population in New York City.
 [The TESA team was] very responsive to our questions and feedback, and flexible with our evolving needs.
 The final product was professional, engaging, and easy to understand.
 The feedback from these workshops has been overwhelmingly positive, with participants eager to continue discussing topics from these classes far beyond the allotted class time.
 We would recommend TESA to anyone looking to create innovative and stimulating training programs.

-It was especially exciting to work with CFL on a project for the City of New York and bring popular and democratic education into government services!
+It was especially exciting to work with the City of New York to bring popular and democratic education into government services!